-4.19 Ex Parte Petition for Final Discharge
+4.19 Ex Parte Petition for Final Discharge.

 Petitions shall include filed endorsed copies of all proper receipts.
-(Adopted 1/1/2021; revised 1/1/2025)

-4.20 Ex Parte Application
+4.20 Ex Parte Application.

-Ex Parte applications are governed by California Rules of Court, rules 3.1200 and 7.1062.
-A judge will only grant (A) ex parte relief if the party requesting it shows a risk of irreparable harm, immediate danger, or any other statutory basis for granting relief ex parte as set forth in California Rule of Court, rule 3.1202(c).
+(A) Ex Parte applications are governed by California Rules of Court, rules 3.1200 and 7.1062.
+A judge will only grant ex parte relief if the party requesting it shows a risk of irreparable harm, immediate danger, or any other statutory basis for granting relief ex parte as set forth in California Rule of Court, rule 3.1202(c).

-- (B) The court considers ex parte applications Monday through Friday at 8:30 a.m. for conservatorships and other ex parte applications, and 10:00 a.m. for guardianships.
+(B) (1) The court considers ex parte applications Monday through Friday at 8:30 a.m. for conservatorships and other ex parte applications, and 10:00 a.m. for guardianships.
 The court makes its decisions based solely on the documents filed by the parties, or the court may require parties to appear for a hearing.
 The moving party, opposing/interested party(ies) and attorneys must be reachable by email or phone on the day of the requested ex parte hearing from 8:30 a.m. to noon.
 If an appearance is required, the court will contact the parties and their attorneys with a time to appear for the hearing.

+(2) Unless an immediate order is being requested, the following ex parte applications may be dropped off Monday through Friday, between 8:00 a.m. and 5:00 p.m., in the drop box on the first floor of the Williams R. Ridgeway Family Relations Courthouse.

+- Increase Bond (Probate Code section 10150) - Small Estate (Probate Code section 7660) - Withdrawal of Minor's Funds (California Rule of Court, rule 7.954) - Lanterman-Petris-Short (LPS) Proceedings (Welfare & Institutions Code section 5000)

+Court Appointed Counsel for Conservatorship (Probate Code section 1471)

+All applications and petitions shall be accompanied by local form Declaration of Notice of Ex Parte Application (PR-E-LP_036) and Attachment (PR-E-LP-043) as needed.

-More information about the Emergency/Temporary Order process can be located on the court's website. - (C) Requirements of the Moving Party: - 1.
-Notice and service to opposing/interested party(ies).
-The moving party must: - a) Serve the opposing/interested party(ies) with a copy of the ex parte application.
-The application may be served personally, by fax, by electronic means if permitted, or by overnight mail or other overnight carrier. - b) Notify the opposing/interested party(ies) or their attorney that (i) they must be reachable between 8:30 a.m. and noon on the requested ex parte hearing date if the court determines that an appearance is required; and (ii) they must submit their response or objection by using the court drop box by 8:30 a.m. on the requested ex parte hearing date with a copy to the moving party.
-Notice may be given personally, by telephone, in writing, by voicemail, or by electronic means if permitted. - c) Complete (a) and (b) above no later than 10:00 a.m. the court day before the moving party wants the matter to be considered by the court, as stated in California Rules of Court, rule 3.1203(a). - 2.
-Notice to the court:
+- (C) Requirements of the Moving Party: - (1) Notice and service to opposing/interested party(ies).

+(a) Serve the opposing/interested party(ies) with a copy of the ex parte application.
+The application may be served personally, by fax, by electronic means if permitted, or by overnight mail or other overnight carrier.

+(b) Notify the opposing/interested party(ies) or their attorney that (i) they must be reachable between 8:30 a.m. and noon on the requested ex parte hearing date if the court determines that an appearance is required; and (ii) they must submit their response or objection by using the court drop box or through the electronic filing program by 8:30 a.m. on the requested ex parte hearing date with a copy to the moving party.
+Notice may be given personally, by telephone, in writing, by voicemail, or by electronic means if permitted.

-The moving party must:
+(c) Complete (a) and (b) above no later than 10:00 a.m. the court day before the moving party wants the matter to be considered by the court, as stated in California Rules of Court, rule 3.1203(a).

+(2) Notice to the court.

-- a) Submit their exparte application to the court via drop-box by 8:30 a.m., the day before the ex parte hearing date. - b) Provide the court with current telephone numbers and emails addresses for all parties and their attorney's using the Document Drop-Off Sheet for Domestic Violence and Ex Parte Applications form (FL/E-LP-668).
-This will allow the court to contact all parties if they need to appear for a hearing. - 3.
-Completed Proof of Service.
+(a) Submit their ex parte application to the court via drop box or through the electronic filing program by 8:30 a.m., the day before the ex parte hearing date.

+(b) Provide the court with current telephone numbers and emails addresses for all parties and their attorney's using the Document Drop-Off Sheet for Domestic Violence and Ex Parte Applications form (FL/E-LP-668).
+This will allow the court to contact all parties if they need to appear for a hearing.

+(3) Completed Proof of Service.